 202211 John And Julie Swayne 1 Cropped

 John Swayne, 59, from Melton Mowbray, Leicester, was diagnosed with advanced prostate cancer in May 2019.
-He was treated with a course of docetaxel chemotherapy before switching to the hormone therapy bicalutamide, and now feels back to his normal self.
+He was treated with a course of docetaxel chemotherapy before switching to the hormone therapy bicalutamide, which made him feel back to his normal self.

 It’s fantastic that Prostate Cancer UK are funding research to improve treatments for men like me.
 I’ve got a young granddaughter and my daughter got married in 2022.
 Both of those are things I never thought I’d see when I got diagnosed.
 I’ve got so much to live for and every man deserves that chance.”